vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

    cd seeed-voicecard/
    sudo ./install.sh
    ```
-   with some luck, the installation script will go through, andd you will see this message at the end of the script execution:
+   with some luck, the installation script will go through, and you will see this message at the end of the script execution:
    ```
    Initialized empty Git repository in /etc/voicecard/.git/ git add --all